 - Include a complete citation and a link to the library resource(s)/material(s) you would like remediated.

 - Specify any preferred file formats and/or any assistive tools/technology you normally use to access electronic materials and files.

 Indicate the date when you need the materials.
 We will do our best to meet this date, but certain remediation requests take quite a bit of time.
 We therefore request as much advance notice as possible.

 Fill out our Accessibility Remediation Request Form.

-- MSU affiliates registered with MSU's Resource Center for Persons with Disabilities (RCPD) are welcome to request remediated library documents via their RCPD specialist instead of contacting the Libraries' remediation team.
-Your RCPD specialist will then be responsible for contacting the Libraries' remediation team on your behalf if they choose to not do the remediation themselves.
+- MSU students, faculty and staff registered with MSU's Resource Center for Persons with Disabilities (RCPD) are welcome to request remediated library documents via their RCPD specialist instead of contacting the Libraries' remediation team.
+Your RCPD specialist will then be responsible for contacting the Libraries' remediation team on your behalf if they do not complete the remediation themselves.